makersacademy/takeaway-challenge/README.md

 **Restaurant**

-Responsible for displaying the menu to customers.
+Responsible for displaying facilitating ordering of food.
 Needs to be initialized with an instance of `Menu`.
 The menu can be viewed using `#view_menu`.
 Items can be added to an order via `#order`.
 A summary of the items ordered and the total price can be accessed via `#order_summary`.
+Orders can be confirmed via `#confirm_order`, which will send a confirmation message with a delivery time, and then create a new order.

 ```
 [12] pry(main)> restaurant = Restaurant.new menu